THERAPEUTIC RIDING CENTRE

 and the Gill Family Charitable Trust

-Hope Haven is a CanTRA accredited facility that is located on 142 acres of beautiful farmland on the top of Beaver Valley, just on the outskirts of Markdale Ontario.
+Hope Haven is a CanTRA accredited facility located just on the outskirts of Markdale Ontario.

-Hope Haven includes two barns containing eighteen box stalls and thirteen paddocks for our fabulous herd of horses.
-We have an indoor riding arena with a fully accessible bathroom that permits our programs to occur year round.
+Hope Haven includes 3 barns containing 22 box stalls and 13 paddocks for our fabulous herd of horses.
+We have 2 indoor riding arenas with a fully accessible bathroom that permits our programs to occur year round.
 Our beautiful outdoor dressage ring as well as our extensive trails through our fields and forests are enjoyed in the warmer months and allow participants to take in the picturesque surroundings of Hope Haven.
 Our office and spacious activity centre are located in an adjacent building which houses our second fully accessible bathroom.

 Meet Our Team